Small Business Coverage in the Centennial State

-Small businesses have a big impact in Colorado, where more than 611,000 small businesses make up 99.5% of all businesses.
-All together, these businesses employ 1.1 million people, or 48.6% of all employees in the private workforce, and this number is growing every year.
-In 2015, Colorado's small businesses created 30,730 net jobs.
-Nearly 6,000 new small businesses opened in Colorado in 2016, placing Colorado among the top 10 states for new establishments.
+Small businesses have a big impact in Colorado, where more than 691,000 small businesses make up 99.5% of all businesses.
+All together, these businesses employ 1.2 million people, or 47.6% of all employees in the private workforce, according to the U.S. Small Business Administration.

-All this growth is due, in part, to the Colorado Small Business Development Center Network, a state-supported resource that helps existing and new businesses grow and thrive in the state.
+Helping to keep the state a friendly place for business is the Colorado Small Business Development Center Network, a state-supported resource that helps existing and new businesses grow and thrive in the state.
 But every business faces risks, so it's essential for Colorado businesses to consider protecting themselves through a comprehensive small business insurance policy.

 Top covered industries in Colorado

 Thanks to Hiscox's in-depth knowledge of many different fields, small businesses from a wide range of industries can find small business insurance coverage with Hiscox.
 Some of Hiscox's most commonly insured small business owners in Colorado include those in the accounting, janitorial and cleaning, business consulting, carpentry, and insurance industries.

 More professions we insure in Colorado

 Hiscox can help you if you have a professional services business in Colorado.
 We currently offer a range of small business insurance coverage, including professional liability insurance, general liability insurance and more.
 We offer Colorado small business insurance across the state.
 Hiscox small business insurance products include:

 Key Colorado laws and conditions driving increased business liability rates